bgarcial/sentia-assessment/Documentation/README.md

 Some forums say that it is a common problem when we have wordpress installation behind some load balancers, and I am in this side, and I think that I have to continue working in the `RewriteEngine` rule

-Maybe not in the `/etc/apache2/apache2.conf` but yes in `/etc/apache2/sites-available/000-default.conf` Also maybe keep in mind the apache mod ssl actions ..
+Maybe not in the `/etc/apache2/apache2.conf` but yes in `/etc/apache2/sites-available/000-default.conf` Also maybe keep in mind the apache mod ssl actions ...

+Also [this article](https://www.nginx.com/blog/9-tips-for-improving-wordpress-performance-with-nginx/) about how to improve performance to Wordpress applications with nginx looks interesting

 Note: At the moment of I realize of this alternative actions that I describe to solve the problem, I had to stop to solve this issue in order to advance in this documentation process.